Policing-Redefined/docs/docs/configuration/backup.md

 </SpecialUnit>
 ```
 **IMPORTANT:** Currently PR does NOT support special units that have air vehicles, therefore you
-cannot define special air units, doing so will lead to undefined behavior and such reports will
+cannot define special air units.
+Doing so will lead to undefined behavior and such reports will
 be **ignored**.
 This feature is planned for the future though!

 ## `CustomUnitNames.xml`